Mining Architectural Information: A Systematic Mapping Study: Mapping Study Design

-Note that, before the formal search and selection, we conducted a pilot search and selection in order to decide the search terms used in the formal search and selection.
-First, the pilot search can help us settle the appropriate search terms for the formal search \citep{petersen2015guidelines}.
-Two search strings were used in this pilot search, i.e., (“\textit{architecture}” OR “\textit{design}” OR “\textit{structure}”) AND (“\textit{mining software repository}” OR “\textit{repository mining}”) and (“\textit{architecting}” OR “\textit{designing}” OR “\textit{structuring}”) AND (“\textit{mining software repository}” OR “\textit{repository mining}”).
+Note that, before the formal search and selection, we conducted a pilot search and selection with an initial set of search terms in order to decide the search terms used in the formal search and selection.
+The pilot search can help settle the appropriate search terms for the formal search \citep{petersen2015guidelines}.
+Based on the pilot search and selection results, the search terms were adjusted and refined accordingly.
+Alternative synonyms and spellings for search terms were then modified.
+These procedures provided a high confidence that the majority of the primary studies were identified.
+To clarify, two search strings were used in this pilot search, i.e., (“\textit{architecture}” OR “\textit{design}” OR “\textit{structure}”) AND (“\textit{mining software repository}” OR “\textit{repository mining}”) and (“\textit{architecting}” OR “\textit{designing}” OR “\textit{structuring}”) AND (“\textit{mining software repository}” OR “\textit{repository mining}”).
 We noticed that the search results by different search terms are complementary to each other, for example, using the term “architecture” in IEEE Explore did not return all relevant studies that were retrieved by using the terms “architecting”, “designing”, and “structuring”.
 Therefore, we decided to include all these terms in the final construction of the search string to avoid missing potentially relevant studies.
 Moreover, it should be noted that we did not include the terms related to specific types of architectural information, such as architecture decision, quality attribute requirements, architecture smell, in the search due to two reasons: (1) part of the goal of this SMS is to identify the types of mined architectural information in software development (i.e., RQ1), therefore, we cannot have a relatively comprehensive list of those types before conducting this SMS; (2) including the terms related to the specific types of architectural information in the search query may lead to the situation that the search results are biased to these types.
 Furthermore, some electronic databases have their own limitations on the number of search terms and operators.
 For example, IEEE Explore does not allow more than seven wildcards (*) and ScienceDirect does not support more than eight Boolean connectors.
 Hence, the final search string was adjusted according to the restrictions and settings of each database.
 Overall, the final search string used in the formal search was defined as: